 A security camera allows us to check in on our hatchlings at any time.

 We soak all of our hatchlings every morning in warm water for 30 minutes.
 This helps keep them hydrated and maintains healthy kidney function.

 A variety of food is provided, with something different for breakfast each morning.
 Food is provided after soaking, and is left for part of the day so hatchlings can graze.

-Various items we feed include: natural weeds and flowers that we grow from seed, Mazuri (moistened), spineless prickly pear cactus (and cactus fruit), and "store bought" organic leafy greens (dandelion, romaine lettuce, collard greens, mustard greens, turnip greens, escarole, endive, and radicchio).
+Various items we feed include: natural weeds and flowers that we grow from seed, Mazuri (moistened), spineless prickly pear cactus (and cactus fruit), and "store bought" organic leafy greens (dandelion, romaine lettuce, collard greens, mustard greens, turnip greens, escarole, endive, red leaf lettuce, green leaf lettuce, and radicchio).

 Fresh water is provided using a small terra cota plant saucer.
 It's shallow to prevent drowning, and wide enough to crawl into, should the hatchlings wish to soak themselves.

 We spot clean our enclosures daily, usually while hatchlings are soaking.
 We remove any feces and uneaten crumbs of food.